-In FY24, my proposed budget also includes \$16.0 million of proposed one-time spending.
-Significantly, I have proposed \$10.0 million for a New City Hall.
-This proposal would invest unrestricted fund balance in a necessary capital improvement that will substantially reduce CBJ's long term operating costs.
-I have paired that proposal with a \$50,000 appropriation to educate Juneau voters on the long-term benefits of a New City Hall.
-In accordance with the Assembly Resolution, I have proposed a \$4.0 million transfer to the Restricted Budget Reserve-this amount is sufficient to meet the Resolution's reserve target as of CBJ's audited FY22 revenues.
-I have also proposed a \$2.0 million appropriation for the long-awaited replacement of the Juneau Police Department radio system.
-I do not propose these investments lightly, and I suspect that these one-time investments will garner significant public and committee attention during the budget process.
-Our office space conditions are untenable and our perpetual rental of space is an inefficient use of the public dollar, the radios must be upgraded and we should follow our policy on budget reserves.
+The FY24 budget also includes \$18.5 million of one-time spending.
+Significantly, the Assembly approved \$10.0 million for a New City Hall.
+This action would invest unrestricted fund balance in a necessary capital improvement that will substantially reduce CBJ's long-term operating costs.
+This allocation is paired with a \$50,000 appropriation to educate Juneau voters on the long-term benefits of a New City Hall.
+In accordance with the Assembly Resolution, the budget includes a \$3.0 million transfer to the Restricted Budget Reserve-this amount comes close to meeting the Resolution's reserve target as of CBJ's audited FY22 revenues.

+The budget also includes a \$2.0 million appropriation for the long-awaited replacement of the Juneau Police Department radio system, and a \$2 million appropriation of one-time funding to Bartlett Regional Hospital to help address their structural deficit.
+The Assembly does not make these investments lightly.
+Our office space conditions are untenable, and our perpetual rental of space is an inefficient use of the public dollar.
+The radios must be upgraded, the hospital must continue operating, and CBJ should follow its policy on budget reserves.